bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Absolutely-Everything-You-Could-Need-To-Know-About-How-JavaScript-Works-.md

 **JavaScript’s Apply, Call, and Bind Methods are Essential for JavaScript Professionals**

-*Prerequisite: - Understand JavaScript’s “this” With Ease, and Master It. - JavaScript Objects - Understand JavaScript…*javascriptissexy.com<a href="http://javascriptissexy.com/javascript-apply-call-and-bind-methods-are-essential-for-javascript-professionals/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+*Prerequisite: - Understand JavaScript’s "this” With Ease, and Master It. - JavaScript Objects - Understand JavaScript…*javascriptissexy.com<a href="http://javascriptissexy.com/javascript-apply-call-and-bind-methods-are-essential-for-javascript-professionals/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

-**Understanding the “this” keyword, call, apply, and bind in JavaScript - ui.dev**
+**Understanding the "this” keyword, call, apply, and bind in JavaScript - ui.dev**

 *Before diving into the specifics of the this keyword in JavaScript, it’s important to take a step back and first look…*tylermcginnis.com<a href="https://tylermcginnis.com/this-keyword-call-apply-bind-javascript/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 **Javascript: call(), apply() and bind()**

-*“this” refresher*medium.com<a href="https://medium.com/@omergoldberg/javascript-call-apply-and-bind-e5c27301f7bb" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+*"this” refresher*medium.com<a href="https://medium.com/@omergoldberg/javascript-call-apply-and-bind-e5c27301f7bb" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 **The difference between call / apply / bind**